cloudmesh/technologies/chapters/tech/amazon-kinesis.md

 Kinesis is Amazon's real time data processing engine.
-It is designed to provide scalable, durable and reliable data processing platform with low latency\cite{www-kinesis}.
+It is designed to provide scalable, durable and reliable data processing platform with low latency [@www-kinesis].
 The data to Kinesis can be ingested from multiple sources in different format.
 This data is further made available by Kinesis to multiple applications or consumers interested in the data.
 Kinesis provides robust and fault